MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/troubleshoot-bitlocker.md

 - The TPM must be unlocked.
 You can check the output of the **get-tpm** command for the status of the TPM.
 - Windows RE must be enabled.
 You can check the output of the **reagentc** command for the status of WindowsRE.
-- The system reserved partition must use the correct format.
+- The system-reserved partition must use the correct format.
-  - On Unified Extensible Firmware Interface (UEFI) computers, the system reserved partition must be formatted as FAT32.
+  - On Unified Extensible Firmware Interface (UEFI) computers, the system-reserved partition must be formatted as FAT32.
-  - On legacy computers, the system reserved partition must be formatted as NTFS.
+  - On legacy computers, the system-reserved partition must be formatted as NTFS.
 - If the device that you are troubleshooting is a slate or tablet PC, use <https://gpsearch.azurewebsites.net/#8153> to verify the status of the **Enable use of BitLocker authentication requiring preboot keyboard input on slates** option.

 For more information about the BitLocker prerequisites, see [BitLocker basic deployment: Using BitLocker to encrypt volumes](https://docs.microsoft.com/windows/security/information-protection/bitlocker/bitlocker-basic-deployment#using-bitlocker-to-encrypt-volumes)